 Getting around Toronto can be accomplished by taxi, Uber, walking, cycling or taking transit.
 The most budget-friendly option is taking the TTC.
-One ride will cost you $3.25 cash, but you can buy (a minimum of) three tokens for $2.90 each.
-A day pass, for $12, includes unlimited travel for one person on weekdays OR up to 2 adults and 4 kids on weekends.
-Remember to always get a paper transfer as proof of payment to allow you to switch between subway, bus and streetcars.
-(More about riding public transit here.)
+You can buy (a minimum of) three tokens for a good price.
+A day pass includes unlimited travel for one person on weekdays OR up to 2 adults and 4 kids on weekends.
+Remember to always get a paper transfer as proof of payment to allow you to switch between subway, bus

 Getting to Toronto will likely involve a stop at Union Station which connects directly to the TTC.
-If you are arriving via Pearson Airport, you can take the new UP Express train to Union for $12 one way.
+If you are arriving via Pearson Airport, you can take the new UP Express train to Union.
 Those taking flights from Billy Bishop Airport can take a shuttle from the island to Union.
 Both the VIA train and the regional GO bus are found at Union Station.

-A TTC bus (192) is available from Pearson Airport to Kipling Subway Station at the standard TTC fare of $3.25.
-However, the extra comfort, convenience, and speed is well worth the extra $12 on the Up Express Train.
+A TTC bus (192) is available from Pearson Airport to Kipling Subway Station at the standard TTC fare.
+However, the extra comfort, convenience, and speed

 The problem with being a local is that you live in a city, which makes it difficult to have experience staying in hostels and hostels, however Karen has stayed in a number of hotels around the city, from Yorkville to Downtown.